naveenbijalwan/XBRL_to_KG/README.md

 ## Assumptions

-* The XBRL file is structured according to standard FASB US-GAAP taxonomy.
+* XBRL data conforms to standard US-GAAP taxonomy.
+* Facts are extracted using Arelle with `"factList"` structure.
+* ContextRef is used to simulate year-based differentiation.
-* Linkbases are simulated for visualization.
+* Temporal relationships are simulated across years using sorted contextRef entries.
-* Temporal transitions only span from 2022 → 2023 → 2024.